 Since his ordination in 1991, Bishop-elect Trudeau served in several parishes in the archdiocese, worked as a cardinal’s secretary and has been responsible for the formation of LA’s future priests as rector of St. John’s Seminary since 2014.

-Angelus News’ Pablo Kay sat down with the bishop-elect for an exclusive interview at St. John’s, the place where his own vocation to the priesthood was first confirmed more than 30 years ago.
+Angelus News’ Pablo Kay sat down with the bishop-elect for an exclusive interview at St. John’s, the place where Trudeau's own vocation to the priesthood was first confirmed more than 30 years ago.
 The following is an edited transcript of their conversation.

 Bishop-elect Marc Trudeau: I was born in 1957 in Hollywood.
 I have two brothers and two sisters.
 I have a fraternal twin, Michael.
 We argue over who’s better looking, but he’s definitely the nicer one.